-A Word-plug in is installed automatically when you install Zotero on a PC, but you have to activate macros in Word in order to see the tab Zotero.
+A Word plug-in is installed automatically when you install Zotero on a PC.
+If a warning about macros appear in word, you have to activate macros in Word in order to see the tab Zotero.

-If you still have problem: go to Zotero and Edit > Preferences > Cite and the tab Word Processor.
-Install the add in for Microsoft Word once again, even if it says it is already installed.
+If you still have a problem: go to Zotero and Edit > Preferences > Cite and the tab Word Processor.
+Install the plug-in for Microsoft Word once again, even if it says it is already installed.

 As always: restart the program if you get problems after an installation.

 Zotero and Google Docs are compatible, see instructions.

 How do I use the SLU Harvard style file in Zotero?

 Download the SLU Harvard style sheet (Acta Universitatis agriculturae Sueciae) from Zotero Style Repository.